-Reference Material
+SECTION 13 Reference Material

-This technical publication covers Hendrickson Truck Suspension's recommended procedures for our parts/products.
-Other components play a major role in overall performance and Hendrickson recommends you follow the specific vehicle manufacturer's recommendation for care and maintenance.
+This technical publication covers Hendrickson Truck Suspension System's recommended procedures for our parts/products.
+Other components play a major role in overall performance and Hendrickson recommends to follow the specific vehicle manufacturer's recommendation for care and maintenance.
 Some recommended procedures have been developed by The Technology & Maintenance Council (TMC) and Hendrickson supports these recommendations.
 We have compiled a list of these below.